mampfes/hacs_waste_collection_schedule/doc/source/south_norfolk_and_broadland_gov_uk.md

 **address_payload**<br/>
 *(dict) (required)*

 This is the only configuration variable and is required.
-It is very easy to fetch.
+It is very easy to fetch using Google Chrome or a Chromium-based browser.
+(This method does not work in Firefox or Safari).
 1. Go to https://area.southnorfolkandbroadland.gov.uk/
 2. Input your postcode and select your address
 3. Paste the following code snippet into your browser console (right click -> inspect element -> console)